paul-schaaf/blog/blog/_posts/2020-12-24-build-an-escrow-on-solana.md

 The first requirement for something implementing `Pack` is defining `LEN` which is the size of our type.
 Looking at our Escrow struct, we can see calculate the length of the struct by adding the sizes of the individual data types: `1 (bool) + 3 * 32 (Pubkey) + 1 * 8 (u64) = 105`.
 It's okay to use an entire `u8` for the bool since it'll make our coding easier and the cost of those extra wasted bits is infinitesimal.

-Next up, we implement `unpack_from_slice` which will turn an array of `u8` into an instance of the Escrow struct we defined above.
+After defining the escrow's length, we implement `unpack_from_slice` which turns an array of `u8` into an instance of the Escrow struct we defined above.
 Nothing too interesting happens here.
 Notable here is the use of [arrayref](https://docs.rs/arrayref/0.3.6/arrayref/), a library for getting references to sections of a slice.
 The docs should be enough to understand the (just 4) different functions from the library.
 Make sure to add the library to `Cargo.toml`.

 ``` toml
 ...